 Notion can make you more buff.
 Well not really, but with Stefan Imhoff‘s workout tracker you can track all training sessions (including break times, durations, etc).
 You can download the template here and check out his blog here.

-6. Build durable and long-lasting habits with this template
+6. Build durable and long-lasting habits with this Notion template

 This Weekly Habit Tracker by Glenn André Viste Bøe is a work of art, capturing the wide range of Notion’s feature set (including complex formulas).
 Not only does it let you customize your goals, it tracks progress while providing you motivational quotes.
 You can download the template here and check out our summary of James Clear’s Atomic Habits summary.